Plitvice Lakes National Park: Climate

 On average, the annual precipitation rate at the Plitvice Lakes is 1500 mm.
 Usually, in spring and fall (autumn) the largest rain quantities are measured.
 The average relative air humidity is 81.8 percent.
 In January, the average temperature is 2.2 °C (36 °F).
 During the summer months of July and August, the temperature rises to 17.4 °C (63 °F).
 The general average annual temperature is 7.9 °C (46 °F).
 Snow falls from November until March.
 Usually, the lakes are frozen during December and January.

-The water temperature at the springs is usually below 10 °C (50 °F).
-Within the rivers and lakes, the water temperature rises up to 20 °C (68 °F).
-The following example for different water temperatures measured on July 7, 1954 demonstrates large temperature differences within the lakes: Within lake Kozjak at the depth of 4 m a temperature of 18.9 °C (66 °F) has been measured.
-At a depth of 20 m, 5 °C (41 °F) have been measured.
-At 44 m depth, virtually at the bottom of the lake, a temperature of 4.1 °C (39 °F) has been measured.

 The dissolution and creation of rock

 The lakes of Plitvice are a result of century-old processes and the sedimentation of chalk, which is abundantly available in the waters of this karst area.
 These sedimentations are called tufa or travertine (both are called sedra or tuf in Croatian, apart from many other names like bigar or vapneni mačak).

-A distinctive feature of the Plitvice lakes is the fact that they do not represent separated, stationary waters.
-The lakes altogether have always been seen as one composed system of lakes.
-Due to constant changes it is not even possible to pursue individual analyses of single lakes.
-The water masses reaching the lakes at the upper or lower part of the system are continuously changing the outlook of the lakes and the surrounding landscape.
-They finally exit the lakes as river Korana.
-On the one hand, chalk tufa is being washed away partly.
-On the other hand, new sediments are continuously being formed.
-Thus, new waterfalls are being formed while others run dry.
-Nature itself is continuously adapting to these new conditions.
-As a whole, the complex of lakes represents a very sensitive and labile (liable to change) ecosystem.